The Agent is available in Customer Studio when you build or edit an audience.

 Include time windows, thresholds, and the specific events or filters you want.
 If you don't want the Agent to modify an existing filter, say so explicitly.

-Ask the Agent what's available
+Ask about what's available before building

 What events and properties are available for audience filtering?